luerhard/chapter_regression_and_artifical/main.md

 These reflect the relative influence each feature has on the resulting predictions.
 Figure @fig:rf_feature_importance shows the relative feature importances for all predictors in our [!rf] model (excluding the country dummy variables).
 These paint a similar picture as our logistic regression with the two human values dimension being the most important predictors, followed by age and education.
-Religiosity and the self-placement on the left-right scale contribute roughly half as much to the prediction compared to the human values dimensions.
+Religiosity and self-placement on the left-right scale contribute roughly half as much to the prediction compared to the human values dimensions.

 ![Feature importances of all non-country features in [!rf].](rsc/images/rf_feature_imp.pdf){#fig:rf_feature_importance .center width="100%"}

-The feature importances are easy to compute but have to major drawbacks.
+The feature importances are easy to compute but have two major drawbacks.
 First, due to the relativity of the measure, one cannot draw any conclusion about the absolute contribution of each feature to the prediction.
-Secondly, it is not possible to determine a direction of the effects on the predicted outcome.
+Secondly, it is not possible to determine the direction of the effects on the predicted outcome.
-Especially the latter point is a main reason for social scientists to run statistical analyses in the first place and is, in linear models, usually determined by the sign of the coefficients.
+Especially the latter point is the main reason for social scientists to run statistical analyses in the first place and is, in linear models, usually determined by the sign of the coefficients.
 Random forests, however, are, due to their inherent nature, highly non-linear, meaning that each feature can have different impacts on the predicted outcome, depending on the actual feature value of an observation.
-In [!ts] non-linear effects (often introduced by interaction effects in regression models) are often times visualized using marginal effects.
+In [!ts] non-linear effects (often introduced by interaction effects in regression models) are oftentimes visualized using marginal effects.
 The same can be done for [!ml] models.
-Traditionally, this was done using [!+pdp], which serve exactly this purpose but have a drawback: [!+pdp] tend to non-sensical effects if the features are correlated.
+Traditionally, this was done using [!+pdp], which serve exactly this purpose but have a drawback: [!+pdp] tend to show non-sensical effects if the features are correlated.
 Therefore, a more advanced technique is the inspection of [!ale] plots [@molnar:InterpretableMachineLearning.2019], which serve the same purpose but are, in contrast to [!+pdp], still correct if the respective features are correlated.

-![[!^ale!] for metrically scaled features in RF.](rsc/images/rf_ale.pdf){#fig:rf_pdp .center width="100%"}
+![[!+^ale!] for metrically scaled features in RF.](rsc/images/rf_ale.pdf){#fig:rf_pdp .center width="100%"}

-This allows to assess whether the relationship between a selected feature and the outcome is linear, monotonic, or more complex.
+This allows assessing whether the relationship between a selected feature and the outcome is linear, monotonic, or more complex.
-Figure @fig:rf_pdp shows the [!+ale!] for all numerical features in the [!rf] model.\todo{describe figure}
+Figure @fig:rf_pdp shows the [!+ale] for all numerical features in the [!rf] model.
+Compared to the results of the logistic regression earlier (see Table @tbl:logreg), the linear trends of the [!rf] model point in the same directions.
+But additionally, we can see some non-linear relationships in our data.
+According to our model, self-transcendence and conservation are only changing the predicted outcome once their values become positive.
+In a way, it looks like it does not matter too much **how** negative the values are but only **if** they are negative.
+A similar effect can be seen when looking at the self-placement on the left-right scale which is starting to increase at roughly the value $4$.
+The effect of education seems to be of a more dichotomous fashion, with low values indication more tendencies towards a rejection of immigrations whereas high values indicate the opposite.
+Here again, the exact amount does not seem to drive the predictions, but rather whether if someone has received much or litte education is decisive.
+The effect of religiosity looks like a slightly skewed inverse u-shape rather rather than being linearly negative, as the logistic regression would suggest, with the highest predicted probabilities for rejection of immigrants at around 5 on the religiosity scale.\todo{nicht-lineare Zusammenhänge finden; hier oder in Discussion mit Bezug auf atheortical, explorative analysis, theory building etc. eingehen.}

 ## Lasso Regression

 # Discussion
 Social scientists face a trade-off when it comes to using [!ml].
 On the downside, features can only be ranked by importance.
-This stands in contrast to more-fine grained information provided by typical regression coefficients.
+This stands in contrast to more fine-grained information provided by typical regression coefficients.
 On the upside, focusing on models' predictive capabilities shifts the attention to explanations that are closer to scientific reasoning and less prone to mirror common sense [@wattsCommonSenseSociological2014].
-It is "this potential predictive force which gives scientific explanations its importance" [@hempelStudiesLogicExplanation1948, 138], what is inherently neglected by goodness of fit measures solely relying on in-sample observations.
+It is "this potential predictive force which gives scientific explanations its importance" [@hempelStudiesLogicExplanation1948, 138], which is inherently neglected by goodness-of-fit measures solely relying on in-sample observations.
 In contrast, using out-of-sample is a crucial part of any [!sml] procedure (i.e., its test data).
-Integrating this inherent property of [!ml], would at least reduce an important weakness of TS.
+Integrating this inherent property of [!ml] would at least reduce an important weakness of TS.

 [!ml] is no cheat code, it is all statistics.
 Everybody with a professional background in quantitative social science has learned of some [!ml] tools, be it [!uml] like cluster analysis or [!sml] like logistic regressions.
 To be sure, how those methods are used (and promoted) in [!ml] contexts, might differ from common social science approaches.
-Regardless which features drives a model and how an outcome could be explained, the main interest of [!ml] researchers in industry, but also in science, is that "it works", i.e., that the model provides good predictions.
+Regardless of which features drive a model and how an outcome could be explained, the main interest of [!ml] researchers in industry, but also science, is that "it works", i.e., that the model provides good predictions.
 This is an important *epistemological* difference.
 It might be helpful to acknowledge that and think about fruitful ways to complement existing regression models.
 Or rather, the way we as social scientists can make use of the [!ml] perspective by … maybe finish by saying that [!uml] helps explore, [!sml] to predict